Est. 1945 · Clinton, Tennessee

 ▼ Scroll to Explore

-Born during the final years of World War II, Ritz Theatre came to life under the direction of the War Production Board — its construction tied directly to Clinton's proximity to the top-secret facilities at Oak Ridge.
-When it opened in 1945, it was considered one of the most modern theatres in the entire South.
+Born during the final years of World War II, Ritz Theater came to life under the direction of the War Production Board — its construction tied directly to Clinton's proximity to the top-secret facilities at Oak Ridge.
+When it opened in 1945, it was considered one of the most modern theaters in the entire South.

 Sitting proudly on Main Street across from the Anderson County Courthouse, this Art Deco gem has seen generations of Clinton families pass through its doors.
 Its distinctive architecture — sleek lines, ornate detailing — remains as striking today as it was opening day.